edgelesssys/constellation/docs/docs/getting-started/first-steps.md

       :::tip

-      Alternative, you can leave `clientSecretValue` empty, and provide the secret via `CONSTELL_AZURE_CLIENT_SECRET_VALUE` environment variable.
+      Alternatively, you can leave `clientSecretValue` empty and provide the secret via the `CONSTELL_AZURE_CLIENT_SECRET_VALUE` environment variable.

       :::